 · 3 tablespoons (spicy bean sauce)

-· Package firm tofu (cut into ¾ inch blocks)
+· Package firm tofu (cut into ¾ inch blocks) - roasted tofu if you can find it.

 · 1 cup chicken stock (reduced from 3cups if time)